 The nursing program is approved by the Wisconsin State Board of Nursing for the licensure of registered nurses.

-The education program is approved by the Iowa Board of Educational Examiners, the Iowa Department of Education, and Wisconsin Department of Public Instruction for the certification of teachers in the elementary and secondary schools and for the training of veterans.
+The education program is recognized by the Iowa Department of Education and the Wisconsin Department of Public Instruction for the certification of teachers in the elementary and secondary schools and for the training of veterans.